Art67/Art67.github.io/README.md

 Founders & Coders prerequisite.

 EVERYDAY SCIENTIST:
 -- First one-page website created for the Founders & Coders application (I used Notepad++).
 The website will (hopefully) tell you something about some of my interests and concerns.
+There's also a link to my LinkedIn profile, in case something like a CV might be useful to you.

 -- The code most likely has inelegant workarounds; still, when I last tested it, it worked as expected on Firefox, Chrome, Opera, MS Explorer, MS Edge.